Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Dangerous Designs.md

 If the adventurers head toward the Builder’s Plot, read:

 During the day, the characters find Cleff Tinkertop and his daughter Rissa (chaotic good gnome [commoners](https://www.dndbeyond.com/monsters/commoner)) building a prototype metallic glider.
-If they arrive in the evening, the area is empty except for a few patrolling Crownsguard.
+If they arrive in the evening, the area is empty except for a few patrolling [[Crownsguard]].
 Asking the guards about Cleff Tinkertop sees the characters directed to Sootswallow Lodge (see “[Other [[Hupperdook]] Locations](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#OtherHupperdookLocations "Other Hupperdook Locations")” later in the adventure), where he often spends his evenings after work.

 Cleff is an amiable middle-aged gnome, albeit a bit absent-minded and easily distracted.
 Rissa is sharp and keeps her father on track as best she can.
 If they are asked about explosives or shown the bronze shrapnel, they direct the characters toward the Firemark Facility ([area H5](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#H5FiremarkFacility "area H5")), the only sanctioned manufacturing den of [blasting powder](https://www.dndbeyond.com/equipment/blasting-powder) and black powder in [[Hupperdook]].